isabelle-johns/Travel-to-Portugal/README.md

 #### Local Laws
 - Always carry photo identification or ID
 - Gambling is only legal in licensed venues
-- Posession or use of illegal drugs will attract large fines
+- Possession or use of illegal drugs will attract large fines

 #### Health
 - Medical treatment is expensive (no reciprocal healthcare agreement between Portugal and Australia)